muratk5n/thirdwave/en/README.md

 ---

 Putin's gonna Putin.
 Whachu gonna do 'bout it?
-That is the issue here.
+That has been the issue.
+Now an entire country is being bombed with millions of refugees.

 ---